'Our structure is designed to remain in motion'

 Thank you so much for your interest in my work.

-I am a licensed massage and bodywork therapist LMBT NC #8931 and am offering massage therapy and movement education in Wilmington, NC and occasionally also in Winston-Salem, NC.
-I teach Continuing Education Courses regionally and nationally.
+I am a licensed massage and bodywork therapist LMBT CA #76349 and am offering massage therapy and movement education in Davis, Sacramento and San Francisco, CA. I teach Continuing Education Courses regionally and nationally.

 I was born and grew up in Berlin, Germany.
 I hold a BFA in Dance and Choreography from the University of North Carolina School of the Arts and a MA/MFA in Scene and Costume Design and Scenography from the Technische Universität Berlin, Germany.
 I have been working as a massage therapist in both the US and in Germany since 1991.
 I graduated from the ASMY in 2009.
-I now teach movement science at Salem College with great enthusiasm and continue studying the complexity of life and human movement with the Axis Syllabus, who inspire my work profoundly.
+I taught movement science at Salem College for several years with great enthusiasm and continue studying the complexity of life and human movement with the Axis Syllabus, who inspire my work profoundly.

 As a massage therapist, I firmly believe that movement and movement education is an essential and irreplaceable part in prevention of and recovery from injury.
 Movement and manual therapy are uniquely entwined in my work and in my life.
 I encourage everyone to look into www.axissyllabus.org.